 - Neutral IOD is when water from the Pacific flows through Indonesia, keeping the Northwest seas of Australia warm.
 Air rises and falls on the western half of the Indian Ocean, blowing westerly winds along the equator.
 Temperatures are close to normal, hence there is little change in the Australian climate.

-- Positive IOD occurs when westerly winds weaken in the equator, warm water moves towards Africa, and cool water moves towards the east around Indonesia and just above the northwest of Australia, creating cooler than normal water in the east and warmer waters in the west.
-This creates less rain or moisture in northwest Australia, less rainfall, and high temperatures over parts of Australia in winter and springtime.
+- Positive IOD occurs when westerly winds weaken in the equatorial region, warm water moves towards Africa, and cool water moves towards the east around Indonesia and just above the northwest of Australia, creating cooler-than-normal water in the east and warmer waters in the west.
+This creates less rain or moisture in northwest Australia, resulting in lower rainfall and higher temperatures over parts of Australia during winter and springtime.

 - Negative IOD occurs when there is a strong westerly wind at the equator, allowing warmer waters to stay near Australia, warmer water in the east, and cooler water in the west.
 This results in more rainfall in the southern parts of Australia and more available moisture across the country.

-- The Bureau of Meteorology records show that from 1960 to 2016, there have been 11 negative IODs and 10 positive IODs recorded, showing almost an alternating negative and positive IOD every year.
+- The Bureau of Meteorology records show that from 1960 to 2016, there have been 11 negative IODs and 10 positive IODs recorded, indicating an almost alternating pattern of negative and positive IODs every year.

 What’s the connection between the Indian Ocean Dipole and Bushfires in Australia?

-Global heating is supercharging an increasingly dangerous climate mechanism in the Indian Ocean that has played a role in the Australian bushfires and floods in Africa, the Guarding article reads (Beaumont & Readfearn, 2019).
+Global heating is supercharging an increasingly dangerous climate mechanism in the Indian Ocean, which has played a role in the Australian bushfires and floods in Africa, according to a Guardian article (Beaumont & Readfearn, 2019).

 Scientists say that this year’s record Indian Ocean Dipole, particularly the strong positive IOD, will be a phenomenon that will reappear more regularly as sea temperature increases (Beaumont & Readfearn, 2019).

-This, of course, means that the Australian climate of 2019 will recur, which implies more droughts, drier days, and more chances of extreme bushfires.
+This, of course, means that the Australian climate of 2019 will likely recur, which implies more droughts, drier days, and an increased likelihood of extreme bushfires.

 Australian climatologists also say that this year’s dipole is at least one of the contributing factors in the bushfires.
 Jonathan Pollock of Australia’s Bureau of Meteorology says that the dipole was among the strongest on record (Beaumont & Readfearn, 2019).

-We believe that the Australian authorities are actively engaged in risk management of bushfire events, particularly factoring in changing climate patterns.
+We believe that the Australian authorities are actively engaged in risk management of bushfire events, particularly in light of changing climate patterns.

 Surely, climate adaptation strategies are needed to make life and existence sustainable in bushfire-prone areas of Australia.